ChuckyOtaku/Hello/README.md

 # Hello
-Test rep that might be used for storing ruby docs.
+## Test rep that is used for storing ruby docs.

-##Hi

-As yo can see, it's pretty quiet around here.
+Added a handy dandy gosu in ruby template